scorpio-99/scorpio-99.github.io/README.md

 To add your own photos to the gallery:

 1. Place your images in the `public/assets/gallery` folder
-2. Update the `galleryImages` array in `src/components/Gallery.js` with your image information
+2. Update the `galleryImages` array in `src/data/dats.json` with your image information
 3. Categorize your images as 'dates', 'trips', or 'special'
+4. Convert the images to 'webp' format to prevent perfomance issues
+    ```sh
+    node scripts/convert-images.js
+    ```

 ## 📝 Customization
 You can easily customize the application by modifying: